Lab Safety FAQs

 Chemical waste containers cannot be used past 90 days of the start date or past ¾ full.
 You may accumulate a few containers of waste during each 90-day period not to exceed 40 gallons; however, be mindful that flammable wastes are counted in the total allowable amount of flammables in a lab.

-What do I need to do to prepare my waste for pick-up?
+What do I need to do to prepare my waste for pick-up or disposal?